-You can also sail surprisingly affectively without any sails.
+You can also sail surprisingly effectively without any sails.
 The mast alone is sufficient to get steerage way downwind, and once moving you can bring her up on to a reach, even back into the wind.
 This can be a handy feature for coming into a ramp or dock at a greatly reduced speed.

 Another feature is the ability to back up.
 This takes a bit of practice, but by turning into the wind, and waiting until she starts going backwards, you can control this backing for as long as you want.
 Just steer the rudder whichever way you want to go.
-Can be useful in backing off a beach, or away from a dock - just let her go back, swing off a beach, or away from a dock - just let her go back, swing around once in clear water, and then accelerate away.
+Can be useful in backing off a beach, or away from a dock - just let her go back, swing around once in clear water, and then accelerate away.